microsoft/PowerBI-visuals-FacetKey/lib/@uncharted/facets/README.md

 	npm publish
 	```

-Verify the publish succeeded by checking that the expected version of `uncharted-facets` is available on [Uncharted's private npm registry](https://nexus.uncharted.software/#browse/browse/assets:npm).
+Verify the publish succeeded by checking that the expected version of `@uncharted/facets` is available on [Uncharted's private npm registry](https://nexus.uncharted.software/#browse/browse/assets:npm).